 A quick capture: CRM vs. Marketing Automation

 According to research from IBM Marketing Cloud, 90% of all digital data was created in just two years, with an upward trend in the future.
-Businesses, salespeople, and marketers can all benefit from this data and in a variety of ways.
+Businesses, salespeople, and marketers can all benefit from this data in a variety of ways.

 This is where customer relationship management (CRM) and marketing automation software come into play.
 But what are the differences between these two?
 And which is most beneficial for your business?